Mullinavat: History

 Evidence of ancient settlement in the area includes a number of fulacht fiadh, enclosure and ringfort sites in the surrounding townlands of Deerpark, Garrandarragh and Glendonnell.

-Mullinavat was historically associated with milling, and 19th century saw mill and corn mill buildings still stand in Mullinavat and Glendonnell townlands.
+Mullinavat was historically associated with milling, and 19th century saw mill and corn mill buildings still stand on the River Blackwater in Glendonnell townland.
 The local church, Saint Beacon's Catholic Church in Garrandarragh, dates to c.
 1890.
 A 19th century Church of Ireland church, outside the village, was demolished in the 20th century - though its graveyard remains.
 These churches, and Kilbeacon parish, are historically associated with Saint Beacon (Bécán).

 Clonassey Castle is located in the area, and the remains of the foundations are to be seen in what is still known as the 'Castle Field'.
 Its last occupant was Robert Walsh, Member of Parliament for the County Kilkenny constituency in the Parliament of Ireland of 1689.
 He was killed at the siege of Limerick in 1691.

 Inchicarron (or Inchacarran) Castle, to the east of Mullinavat, was occupied by poet John Mac Walter Walsh (also known as 'Tatter Jack Walsh').
 While only one of his poems survives, a dance tune (jib) is still known as 'Tatter Jack Walsh'.
 His property was confiscated in his old age.
 He died in 1660 and was reputedly buried in Kilbeacon cemetery.